Economics

 roquispe@ulima.edu.pe

-The International Congress on Economics and Finance of Universidad de Lima is a remarkable academic event that brings together experts, researchers, and students to address both economic progress and challenges.
-With a scientific research approach, this Congress allows the exchange of ideas and collaboration between national and international universities.
-During the event, different research studies from professors and students are presented.
-These are the perfect avenue to disseminate innovative studies and strengthen academic networking.
+The International Conference on Economics and Finance of Universidad de Lima is a key academic event that brings together experts, researchers, and students to discuss economic advances and ongoing challenges.
+With a strong research focus, the Conference promotes the exchange of ideas and collaboration among national and international universities.
+Throughout the event, faculty and student papers are presented, providing a platform to share innovative studies and strengthen academic networks.

 Information